Children’s World was founded in 1981 by Arabella Churchill, granddaughter of Sir Winston Churchill.

 Arabella sadly passed away in December 2007, but she made sure the charity was able to continue it’s work.

-Children’s World is currently led by 2 directors, and it’s work continues to grow and evolve, providing workshops for children of all abilities across the UK and world wide.
+Children’s World’s work continues to grow and evolve, providing workshops for children of all abilities across the UK and world wide.

 “We feel that our team leaders now have so many years of experience under their belts, and can communicate so well with children and young people, that they can use the many different techniques and exercises they have developed over the years to address almost any problem area.”